fenrave/Quail-Luau/README.md

 <sub>***WIP, First Draft***<sub>

-The purpose of this project is to easily create ThreadPools via the Zune Runtime's Thread library.
+The purpose of this project is to easily create Thread Queues via the Zune Runtime's Thread library.

-While multi-threading isn't necessarily the best solution for all problems, inspite of how some people seem to think, easily creating ThreadPool interfaces can quickly accelerate math heavy code, especially in an interpreted language context.
+While multi-threading isn't necessarily the best solution for all problems, inspite of how some people seem to think, easily creating Thread Pool/Queue interfaces can accelerate programs with math heavy code, or take a serious strain off the main thread so less intensive code can execute in its intended manner, especially in an interpreted language context where math isn't particularly efficient, although Luau generally resolves most of that math overhead with native codegen.

-Or alternatively, code that doesn't need to run on the main thread, or particularly often, can be offloaded to a secondary thread, so long as there's data to be processed.
+Long term goals are to implement differing kinds of ThreadPool back-ends & to improve work sharing between threads.

 ## Usage